thereselybo/portfolio/README.md

 ## Resources

 - The blog section was created using [this article](https://jfelix.info/blog/how-to-make-a-static-blog-with-next-js)
-- The project component was made from [this article](https://www.framer.com/blog/posts/react-portfolio/)
 - The hover functionality on projects was made from [this article](https://upmostly.com/tutorials/react-onhover-event-handling-with-examples)
 - The contact form was built with [KwesForms](https://kwes.io/)
 - Typewriter effect from [TypewriterJS](https://github.com/tameemsafi/typewriterjs#readme)